 You can drag and drop files to the webpage from folders on your computer or external drives only.

 Browsers do not support dragging and dropping from folders of media devices (phone, tablet, camera) connected to your computer.
 You will get the error message: Unfortunately, some of the provided files are not supported.

 To enable drag and drop to the webpage, transfer the files from your media device to your computer or external drive first.

 Add watermark to video project

-- From the My Media section, click and drag the file to the timeline.
+- From the Uploads section, click and drag the file to the timeline or canvas.

 To add a text element as a watermark to your video project, in the navigation sidebar, click Text, and then do one of the following:

 - In the Text section, hover over the text preset thumbnail and click the plus icon at the bottom right of the thumbnail.